 This passage also looks forward to Kant and his matter-form theory of the categorical imperative.
 The first formulation of the categorical imperative runs: “So act that you can will that the maxim of your action can become a universal law”.
 This is Kant’s formal characterization.
 The second formulation of the categorical imperative is his material characterization.
 It runs: So act that you can treat humanity never merely as a means but also as an end-in-itself.”
 We can see both these aspects of the common good in Aristotle’s formal and material accounts above.
 The difference between the two philosophers is illustrated in Kant’s justification for the third formulation of the categorical imperative which refers to the free subject’s relation to the law.
 The subject in a kingdom of ends is not a passive submitter or Stoical accepter of legislation but is rather simultaneously the sovereign or legislator of the laws.
 His rationality is such that he recognizes the rationality of the common good in the laws that hold the city together.
 This third formulation is a synthesis of the thesis and antithesis of matter and form.
 This is an instance where Kant’s ethical philosophy transcends that of Aristotle’s at the same time as it accepts many of the fundamental tenets of Aristotle’s metaphysical theory of change.

 Kant’s theory also transcends that of Aristotle’s in another fundamental respect.
 A theory of the regime needs to specify a fundamental political attitude rooted in empirical reality which can bind large groups together.
-Love and friendship are obviously limited in that they are both intense emotions that can easily transform themselves to opposite more hostile emotions if the object of the emotion is perceived as significantly different to the object loved.
+Love and friendship are obviously limited in that they are both more or less intense emotions that can easily transform themselves to opposite more neutral or hostile emotions if the object of the emotion is perceived as significantly different to the object loved.
 That is, even if German Jews are in everything except their origin and religion the same as the Germans, these differences are deemed relevant to the inhuman treatment that was meted out to them during the Nazi regime.
 This would, of course, have been unacceptable from the point of view of Aristotelian political and ethical philosophy which would have claimed that the differences were not relevant and the treatment ought therefore not to have been so hostile.
 But was it not Freud who pointed out how difficult it was to love one’s neighbour in view of the nature of this emotion and its tendency to form an exclusive bubble of fantasy around the parties to the experience?:– a bubble which had little to do with the reality principle.
 The reality principle for Freud requires a more stable attitude to sustain the relationships between larger groups of men that are required in our modern regimes.

 Kant’s attitude of respect sustains the moral law.
 We both respect people and their differences and respect the law that enables large populations to dwell together in harmony.
 Respect is present of course in the categorical form of friendship that Aristotle referred to and if we transform this term into “fellowship” perhaps we retain the best of both the Kantian and Aristotelian accounts.